Tutors

 Eduard Rusanov

-(Senior Research Scientist, Institute of Organic Chemistry, National Academy of Sciences of Ukraine, Kiev, Ukraine)
+(Researcher in the Department of Chemistry and Applied Biosciences, ETH Zürich, Switzerland and Senior Research Scientist, Institute of Organic Chemistry, National Academy of Sciences of Ukraine)

-Eduard is a crystallographer from Ukraine with extensive experience for over 30 years in the field of small molecule crystallography.
+Eduard is a crystallographer with extensive experience for over 30 years in the field of small molecule crystallography.
 He is head of the crystallographic facility at the Institute of Organic Chemistry, NAS Ukraine.
-Currently he is working at ETH Zurich.
+Currently he is working at the ETH Zurich.

 Farzaneh Fadaei Tirani